What is Geraniol?

 Geraniol can also function as an effective plant-based insect repellent.
 Studies have proven geraniol to be effective in repelling mosquitoes.
 In fact, geraniol has significantly more mosquito repellent activity than citronella or linalool in both indoor and outdoor settings.

 Research has found that geraniol exhibits various biochemical and pharmacological properties.
 For instance, geraniol can function as an antimicrobial agent due to its solubility in the phospholipid bilayer of cell membranes.
-In 2002, Friedman et al. evaluated the bactericidal activity levels of 96 essential oils and 23 oil compounds (including geraniol) against Campylobacter jejuni, E.coli, Listeria monocytogenes and Salmonella enterica.
+In 2002, a study published in the Journal of Food Protection evaluated the bactericidal activity levels of 96 essential oils and 23 oil compounds (including geraniol) against a variety of bacteria.
 This research demonstrated that geraniol was most active against E. coli, L. monocytogenes, and S. enterica.

 Finally, geraniol has been investigated for use as a penetration enhancer.
 The enhancing power of geraniol enables it to be used as a carrier for other molecules that are unable to cross skin barriers alone.
-In fact, geraniol and other terpenes are used to improve transdermal drug delivery because they are reported to have good toxicological profiles, high percutaneous enhancement abilities, and negligible skin irritancy at low concentration (1 to 5%).
+In fact, geraniol and other terpenes are used to improve transdermal drug delivery because they are reported to have good toxicological profiles, high percutaneous enhancement abilities, and negligible skin irritancy at low concentrations.

-The safety of geraniol has been evaluated by the Research Institute for Fragrance Materials Expert Panel (REXPAN).
-Based on this evaluation, an International Fragrance Association (IFRA) Standard has been established which restricts the use of geraniol in fragrances because of potential sensitization.
+The safety of geraniol has been evaluated by the< Research Institute for Fragrance Materials Expert Panel.
+Based on this evaluation, an International Fragrance Association Standard has been established which restricts the use of geraniol in fragrances because of potential sensitization.
 In addition, geraniol is listed on the European Union’s 26 fragrance allergens that must be identified on cosmetic and detergent product labels.

 Studies have reported that geraniol had the potential to autoxidize upon air exposure.
-This means that when products containing geraniol are applied to the skin, the exposure to air causes the unstable geraniol molecule to oxidize, which is believed to trigger aggravation on skin.
+This means that when products containing geraniol are applied to the skin, the exposure to air causes the unstable geraniol molecule to oxidize, which is believed to trigger the associated irritation on the skin.

 Due to the possibility of an allergic reaction, those with sensitive skin should try to avoid geraniol or perform a patch test with any product containing this ingredient.